Winweb Logo

 Newsletter data

-If you would like to subscribe to the newsletter offered on the website, we require an email address from you as well as information that allows us to verify that you are the owner of the specified email address and that you agree to receive the newsletter.
+If you would like to subscribe to the newsletter offered on the website, we require an email address from you as well as information that allows us to verify that you are the owner of the email address provided and that you agree to receive the newsletter.
 No further data is collected or only on a voluntary basis.
 We use this data exclusively for sending the requested information and do not pass it on to third parties.

 After your removal from the newsletter distribution list, your email address may be stored by us or the newsletter service provider in a blacklist, if this is necessary to prevent future mailings.
 The data from the blacklist will only be used for this purpose and will not be merged with other data.
 This serves both your interest and our interest in complying with the legal requirements when sending newsletters (legitimate interest within the meaning of Art.
 6 para.
 1 lit. f GDPR).
 Storage in the blacklist is not limited in time.
 You can object to the storage if your interests outweigh our legitimate interest.